 It might not always be obvious, but data accompanies everything that we do in business.
+So relying data-driven marketing shouldn’t come as a surprise.

 From the first moments of the customer journey to accounting spreadsheets, data explains every little detail and process.
 Some parts of it, like growth marketing, can’t exist without a strong data foundation.

-Growth marketing isn’t possible without data.
+Remember: growth marketing isn’t possible without data.
 Trying to make decisions without information to back them up is like shooting with your eyes closed – you might hit the target, but it’s unlikely.
 Data is the cornerstone of all testing, analysis, and experimentation that growth marketing uses in its process.

-Where every click gets measured, what data should you measure for business success?
+But where every click gets measured, what data should you measure for business success?

 Marketing data helps digital-first companies look behind the curtain and understand how visitors behave on the website, their interests, and where the pitfalls are.